MattX/eurydice/spec.md

 ### `[maximum POOL:d]`

-Sums `POOL`, then returns its largest possible outcome.
+Sums `POOL`, then returns its largest possible outcome as an int.

 ### `[reverse SEQUENCE:s]`